Access

 Detailed instructions for public transportation.

-You can also hail a car directly from the app (I have not personally done this, but many people use it since it’s often cheaper than Didi).
+You can also hail a car directly from the app (I have not personally done this, but many people use it since it can be cheaper than DiDi).

 Baidu (百度地图)